DC20015/Traffic-Data/README.md

 # Traffic-Data
 Analysis of MWCOG's 2017 rush hour traffic data from http://rtdc-mwcog.opendata.arcgis.com/datasets/weekday-vehicle-classification-am-600-859.
 This analysis uses data and images from MWCOG, WMATA, DC Open Data, and DC's Department of Energy and Environment.
-Analysis conducted by Emmet Ryan and Malav Parakh.
+Analysis conducted by Emmet Ryan, Malav Parakh, and Andrew Carroll.